ccchase7/startup/README.md

 Notes from Startup Service:
     - You have to await cursor.next() (and all the database operations, or else the program will continue on without you and get mad that you didn't wait)
+    - If you want to delete something from the database and have it returned back to you (maybe so you can update it), you can use findOneAndDelete(query, options) where the thing you want to delete matches your query (and your options) is probably empty)
+        - this returns an object where the "value" attribute is what you got back, if it's null that means there wasn't any match in there to delete.
+    - You pass things via objects, so it's best to keep the object attributes consistent that way you don't end up with random undefineds everywhere
+    - You have to make sure to reset the whole UI when a user logs out otherwise the next person who logs in will end up with all their stuff
+    - When you're loading in their items, you can make / use a funciton that gets their username based on their auth so you don't have to worry about sending "who it is" every time, since it kind of already does that for you

 </details>